 Table 1 set outs the parking generation rates for residential land uses.
-The rates identify the maximum number of parking spaces based on the type of residential development, and in some cases, the number of bedrooms in the development.
+The rates identifiche maximum number of parking spaces based on the type of residential developments and in some cases, the number of bedrooms in the development.

 Variations to parking rates